barne856/squint/README.md

 ### Compiler Support

 SQUINT requires a C++ compiler with support for C++23 features, particularly multidimensional subscript operators.
-Currently, the library supports the following compilers:
+Currently, the library fully supports using the following compilers:

 - GCC (g++) version 12 or later
 - Clang version 15 or later

 #### Unsupported Compilers

-Microsoft Visual C++ (MSVC) is currently **not supported** by SQUINT.
+Microsoft Visual C++ (MSVC) is currently not fully supported by SQUINT.
 This is due to MSVC's lack of support for multidimensional subscript operators, which are a key feature used in SQUINT for tensor indexing and manipulation.
+You can still compile SQUINT using MSVC, but the multidimensional subscript operators will not work.

 #### Compiler-Specific Notes